notaryproject/specifications/specs/trust-store-trust-policy.md

 ### Steps

 1. **Identify applicable trust policy**
-   1. For the given artifact URI [determine the applicable trust policy](#selecting-a-trust-policy-based-on-artifact-uri) using `registryScopes`.
+   1. For OCI artifacts, refer to `{NOTATION_CONFIG}/trustpolicy.oci.json` or `{NOTATION_CONFIG}/trustpolicy.json` file and use [the artifact URI as the policy selector](#selecting-a-trust-policy-to-verify-a-signed-oci-artifact) and select the policy with matching scope from `registryScopes`.
+   2. For Blob artifacts, refer to `{NOTATION_CONFIG}/trustpolicy.blob.json` and use [the policy name provided by the verifier](#selecting-a-trust-policy-to-verify-a-signed-blob) as the policy selector and select a policy.
-      1. If an applicable trust policy for the artifact URI cannot be found, fail signature verification.
+   3. If an applicable trust policy cannot be found, fail signature verification.
 1. **Proceed based on signature verification level**
    1. If `signatureVerification` level is set to `skip` in the trust policy, return success.
    1. For all other `signatureVerification` levels, `strict`, `permissive` and `audit`, perform each of the validation defined in the next sections - `integrity`, `authenticity`, `trusted timestamp`, `expiry` and `revocation`.
    1. The `signatureVerification` level defines if each validation is `enforced` or `logged`
         1. `enforced` - validation failures are treated as critical, causes the overall signature verification to fail and exit.
 Subsequent validations are not processed.
         1. `logged` - validation failure is logged and the next validation step is processed.
    1. A signature verification is considered successful when all validation steps are completed without critical failure.
 1. **Validate Integrity.**
+    1. Validate signature envelope
-    1. Validate that signature envelope can be parsed sucessfully based on the signature envelope type specified in the `blobs[0].mediaType` attribute of the signature artifact manifest.
+        1. For OCI artifacts, validate that signature envelope can be parsed successfully based on the signature envelope type specified in the `blobs[0].mediaType` attribute of the signature artifact manifest.
+        1. For Blob artifacts, validate that signature envelope can be parsed successfully based on the signature envelope type specified in the detached signature file extension.
+If no file extension is available, parse the envelope type by trying each of the [supported signature envelopes](./signature-specification.md#supported-signature-envelopes).
+Fail integrity check if unsuccessful.
     1. Validate that the content type indicated by the `content type` signed attribute in the signature envelope is supported.
     1. Get the signing certificate from the parsed [signature envelope](https://github.com/notaryproject/notaryproject/blob/7b7d283038/signature-specification.md#signature-envelope).
     1. Determine the signing algorithm(hash+encryption) from the signing certificate and validate that the signing algorithm satisfies [algorithm requirements](./signature-specification.md#signature-algorithm-requirements)
     1. Using the public key of the signing certificate and signing algorithm identified in the previous step, validate the integrity of the signature envelope.
+    1. Verify signature `payload`
+        1. Verify the signature envelope's `payload` matches the source [`payload`](./signature-specification.md#payload) that is getting verified.
+Make sure the artifact's digest, media type and size match the ones present in the signature envelope.
+        1. Additionally for Blob artifacts, calculate the digest of the blob using the digest algorithm specified at `targetArtifact.payload.digest` and make sure the digests match.
 1. **Validate Authenticity.**
     1. For the applicable trust policy, **validate trust store and identities:**
         1. Validate that the signature envelope contains a complete certificate chain that starts from a code signing certificate and terminates with a root certificate.
 Also, validate that code signing certificate satisfies [certificate requirements](./signature-specification.md#certificate-requirements).